Carl Gustaf von Rosen: Early life and family

 Von Rosen was born in Helgesta, Flen Municipality, Södermanland, Sweden and grew up in Rockelstad Castle.
-He was the son of the explorer Count Eric von Rosen (1879–1948), co-founder of National Socialist Bloc, and baroness Mary Fock (1886–1967).
+He was the son of the explorer Count Eric von Rosen (1879–1948), co-founder of the National Socialist Bloc, and baroness Mary Fock (1886–1967).
 He was nephew of Carin Göring, wife of Hermann Göring.
 Throughout his upbringing, Carl Gustaf appeared to have had serious differences in opinion with his family, with one author referring to him as the "black sheep of his family."
 His brother, Björn (1905–1989), was a writer, graphic artist and painter, and his sister, Birgitta Wolf (1913–2009), was a writer and human rights activist.
 From an early age, Carl Gustaf was interested in mechanics; his subsequent fascination with flying machines was likely influenced by his uncle, who was a fighter ace during World War I (and later head of the German Luftwaffe).

-He was a student at Lundsbergs boarding school from 1920 to 1926 and at AB Aeromateriel's flight school in 1929 and took the pilot's license test in the same year.
+He was a student at Lundsbergs boarding school from 1920 to 1926 and at AB Aeromateriel's flight school in 1929 and took the pilot's license test the same year.
 Von Rosen took the airline pilot exam in 1934.
 Von Rosen himself started his flying career as a mechanic before becoming an aerobatic stunt pilot in a travelling circus.

 Second Italo-Ethiopian War

-When the Italians under Benito Mussolini attacked the independent empire of Ethiopia, von Rosen joined the Swedish Red Cross ambulance mission.
+When the Kingdom of Italy invaded the independent state of Ethiopia in 1935, von Rosen joined the Swedish Red Cross ambulance mission.
 He also repeatedly flew casualties out from the battlefield under extremely dangerous conditions.
 This activity resulted in him receiving mustard gas burns due to the use of the gas by the Italian Air Force.

-After his return from the war in Ethiopia, he went to the Netherlands to join KLM, the first public airline in the world, and became one of their foremost pilots.
+After his return from the war in Ethiopia, he went to the Netherlands to join the KLM, the first public airline in the world, and became one of their foremost pilots.

 Second World War

 Von Rosen's happiness with his second wife, Hanny, ended with the outbreak of World War II.
 She joined the resistance, was arrested by the Gestapo and sent to Dachau in Germany.
-After the war she committed suicide in 1949.
+After the war, she committed suicide in 1949.

 When the Soviet Union attacked Finland in 1939 in the Winter War, von Rosen quit his job to fly bombing missions for the Finns.
 He purchased a KLM Douglas DC-2, had it converted to a bomber in Sweden, and made one operational mission in March 1940 against the Soviet Union with it.
 Later the same year, as the Germans attacked the Netherlands, von Rosen with a Dutch KLM-crew flew a DC-3 with Dutch government documents to England and applied for service with the RAF but was turned down, on account of his family relation to Hermann Göring.
-Carl Gustaf von Rosen went on flying for the Swedish airline AB Aerotransport (ABA) from August 1940 until the end of the war.
+Von Rosen went on flying for the Swedish airline AB Aerotransport (ABA) from August 1940 until the end of the war.